TruLaw is investigating the Breast Mesh Lawsuits.

 What Are Breast Mesh Internal Bra Implants?

-Surgeons apply breast mesh products in the following two primary contexts:
+Surgeons apply breast mesh products in the following primary contexts:

-• Breast reconstruction surgery after mastectomy: Surgeons place mesh along the chest wall to support tissue expanders and implants following cancer treatment in alloplastic breast reconstruction
+• Breast reconstruction surgery after mastectomy involves surgeons placing mesh along the chest wall to support tissue expanders and implants following cancer treatment in alloplastic breast reconstruction.

-• Cosmetic breast augmentation and breast lift procedures: Mesh provides internal support for implant placement and tissue repositioning
+• Cosmetic breast augmentation and breast lift procedures use mesh to provide internal support for implant placement and tissue repositioning.

-• Material composition: Products include synthetic or biologic mesh including P4HB (poly-4-hydroxybutyrate) polymer scaffolds and acellular dermal matrices made from processed human or animal tissue
+• Material composition includes synthetic mesh such as P4HB (poly-4-hydroxybutyrate) polymer scaffolds, as well as acellular dermal matrices made from processed human or animal tissue.

 As new collagen develops around the mesh, the synthetic or biologic material is designed to gradually absorb or integrate into surrounding tissue, theoretically creating long-term structural support for breast tissue and implants.